smart-on-fhir/cumulus-library-opioid/cumulus_library_opioid/vocab/README.md

 produce a relationship, derived from `RXNREL`, of drugs identified by keywords to other potential drugs, with the goal of generating a more comprehensive list.

+### `all_rxnconso_keywords`

+This table annotates the rxnorm.rxnconso table with a given keyword found as a substring of the drug name, or null if not found.

 ### `[steward]_rxnconso` (prev RXNCONSO_curated)